-The Regional State Administrative Agency for Southern Finland has reviewed the application regarding review of permit decrees, necessary under environmental permit YMK 38/521-99, granted by the City of Helsinki's Environment Centre on 3 April 2002, concerning operations at the Port of Helsinki's Vuosaari Harbour.
-The permit decrees set out in the permit application and issued later must be adhered to in operations.
+The Regional State Administrative Agency for Southern Finland has reviewed the application regarding the review of the permit decrees necessary under Section 55 of the Environmental Protection Act in environmental permit No 45/2006/2 (22 December 2006) regarding the activities of the Port of Helsinki's South Harbour (incl. the Katajanokka part of the harbour).
+The harbour's current, reduced area boundaries are shown in the decision's appendix map.
+The permit decrees set out in the permit application and given later on must be adhered to in operations.